Dark-Bob/mro/README.md

 docker run -it -d -p 5432:5432 --name database postgres
 ```

-The create a file in your root directory called my_connection with a function like below:
+The create a file in your project root directory called my_connection with a function like below:

 ```python
 import psycopg2